mattwagner28/Weather-Dashboard-/README.md

 humidity, and wind speed.

 I didn't have time to save the cities to storage or create a page reload function everytime the user searches.
 I will add these later if I have time.

+I know there is an issue where if you search for another city, it leaves the data from the previous city.
+Again, will fix later if I have time.